The Role of Context in Ethical Decision-Making for the Industrial Hygienist

 Earn 2 Contact Hours*

-*Note: This webinar satisfies the 2-hour ABIH Ethics requirement.
+*Note: This webinar satisfies the 2-hour BGC Ethics requirement.

 Member $195 | Nonmember $225 | Student $25

-Explore the role of context in ethical decision-making by attending The Role of Context in Ethical Decision-Making for the Industrial Hygienist.
+Explore the role of context in ethical decision-making by attending our webinar, The Role of Context in Ethical Decision-Making for the Industrial Hygienist.

-Real case studies will be provided to analyze how the specifics of each situation influence the ethical and unethical behaviors by industrial hygienists.
+Real case studies will be provided to analyze how the specifics of each situation influence the ethical and unethical behaviors of industrial hygienists.

 The webinar will also outline the four major ethical theories that can be used to argue for or against the role of context in ethical decision-making and discuss some of the common ethical dilemmas faced by industrial hygienists.